B.M. Diah

 Burhanuddin Mohammad Diah (7 April 1917 – 10 June 1996), born only as Burhanuddin, was an Indonesian journalist, diplomat, and businessman, who served as the 18th Indonesian Minister of Information from 1966 until 1968, under the presidencies of Sukarno and Suharto, during the transition to the New Order.
 He was present at the time of the Proclamation of Independence was being formulated, and was a figure who played an important role in saving the original text of the Proclamation.

 Born in Banda Aceh, on 7 April 1917.
 He was educated at the Hollandsch-Inlandsche School (HIS) and continued his education at Taman Siswa Medan.
 He migrated to Jakarta, and studied at the Ksatrian Instituut, majoring in journalism.
 He worked as a newspaper editor and later worked at a number of media positions during the Japanese occupation of the Dutch East Indies.
 He was present at the creation of the Proclamation of Independence, and he saved the original handwritten draft of the proclamation by Sukarno, after taking the draft from a trash can.

 After Indonesia's independence, he served in government, becoming ambassadors to both Communist Hungary and Czechoslovakia.
 In 1964, he was appointed Ambassador to the United Kingdom, and later became the Minister of Information in 1966, during the uneasy transition to the New Order.
 Later he served in the People's Representative Council and the Supreme Advisory Council.
 He also founded a hotel in Jakarta, the Hyatt Aryaduta.
-He died on 10 June 1996, his body was interred at the Kalibata Heroes Cemetery in a military ceremony, with Harmoko acting as the ceremonial inspector.
+He died on 10 June 1996, his body was interred at the Kalibata Heroes' Cemetery in a military ceremony, with Harmoko acting as the ceremonial inspector.

 Biography

 Early life and education

-Burhanuddin Mohammad Diah, born only as Burhanuddin, was born on 7 April 1917, in Kotaraja (now Banda Aceh).
+Burhanuddin Mohammad Diah, born only as Burhanuddin, was born on 7 April 1917, in Kuta Raja (now Banda Aceh).
 His father was Mohammad Diah, a customs officer and translator from Barus, North Sumatra.
 While his mother was an Acehnese housewife named Siti Sa'idah.
 He was the youngest of 8 children, he also has two half brothers from his father's second marriage.
-He grew up moderately wealthy, though a week after his birth, his father passed away.
+He grew up moderately wealthy, though a week after his birth, his father died.
 His mother took over responsibility of him, before dying 8 years later, resulting in him being raised by his older sister, Siti Hafsyah.
 He underwent his education at the Hollandsch-Inlandsche School (HIS) and continued his education at Taman Siswa Medan.
 When he was 17 years old, he migrated to Jakarta and studied at the Ksatrian Instituut, which was led by Ernest Douwes Dekker, where he majored in journalism.